hnormanyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. A script that adds execution permission to the owner of the file hello.
 7. A script that adds execution permission to the owner and the group owner,and read permission to the file hello.
 8. A script that adds execution permission to the owner and the group owner,the group owner and other users to the file hello.
+9. A script that removes all permission to the owner and the group owner,but grant other users all permision to the file hello.